Producing anonymous results

 What does anonymisation mean?

-If there is a need to publish results that cannot be anonymised, this should be taken into account during the study’s planning process by considering using other criteria for carrying out the study, such as obtaining consent from the research subjects.
+The anonymised material must be impossible or extremely difficult to revert to an identifiable form.
+According to the Secondary Use Act, results must be anonymous.
+If there is a need to publish results that cannot be anonymised, this should be considered during the study’s planning process by using other criteria, such as obtaining consent from research subjects.

 Findata uses the principles described in the table below as the basis for verifying anonymity.